-Whitman County Prosecutor Denis Tracy on Monday declined to charge Washington State football safety Shalom Luani in connection with a fight at a Pullman Domino’s Pizza that left one man with a broken nose and Luani with a concussion.
+Whitman County Prosecutor Denis Tracy on Monday declined to charge Washington State safety Shalom Luani in connection with a fight at a Pullman Domino’s Pizza that left one man with a broken nose and Luani with a concussion.

 Tracy said the investigation showed that Luani probably threw the punch Aug.
 24 that broke the nose of Kyle Medina, but that a jury would also probably believe that Luani was acting in self defense.

 In a letter written to the man who suffered the broken nose, Medina, Tracy explained his rationale for not pursuing the case against Luani.
 While the injury Medina suffered would warrant a felony charge, Tracy said he had to consider other factors.

 “In this case, I believe there is enough evidence from which a jury could conclude beyond a reasonable doubt that Mr. Luani hit Mr. Medina, once, with a fist to the nose, breaking the nose,” Tracy wrote.
 “In this case, it is my view that no reasonable jury could conclude beyond a reasonable doubt that Mr. Luani was not acting in self defense.”